felixgamer27/Better-Dont-Disturb/README.md

 you can enter the wiki [here](https://github.com/felixgamer27/Better-Dont-Disturb/wiki)

 # Download
+if you just need to download the latest version, download [this](https://github.com/felixgamer27/Better-Dont-Disturb/blob/main/versions/4.x/4.0.1/-Bdnd-_Better_don't_disturb_4.0.1_-_Bdnd_api.macro) file from github or use this [link to macrodroid store](https://www.macrodroidlink.com/macrostore?id=29535)

 To download the macro, go to the [versions folder](https://github.com/felixgamer27/Better-Dont-Disturb/tree/main/versions), select the version you want and download the macro using github or using the link to macrodroid store